-There is a very important lesson I learned from this experience and I truly believe it’s a lesson we all should live by in our relationships.
+This happened to be a very vital lesson I learned from my past experience and I truly believe it’s a lesson we all should live by in our relationships.

 It was early on in my working career and I’d just moved into a new flat in the city with a couple of friends.
 My friends were both in relationships with great guys, but often I was left feeling like the fifth wheel.

 One night, my friend’s boyfriend brought a workmate around, Dave*

 He was interesting, exotic, sexy, musically talented, and had an irresistible edge of vulnerability.
 And he wanted me.
 ME.